HOW WE WORK

 COLLABORATION AND PARTNERSHIPS

-The primary focus of BRIT is to collaborate with mental health charities and partner organisations to deliver UK-wide events and campaigns so that we can help others, create wider engagement and deliver greater understanding of mental health issues, adversity, psychological trauma and wellbeing.
+The primary focus of BRIT is to collaborate with mental health charities and partner organisations in order to engage and support the HE and FE Sector so that we can help others, create wider engagement and deliver greater understanding of mental health issues, adversity, psychological trauma and wellbeing.

 SPONSORS & GIFTED PROFESSIONAL SERVICES

 Our ethos is to operate with minimal overheads and operational costs.
 We rely on gifted support from partner organisations and volunteers.
 Corporations and philanthropists who understand our ethos provide gifted professional services or fund our operational costs.
-This support enables us to deliver our events and have the greatest possible impact.
+This support enables our BRIT Challenges to have the greatest possible impact.

 LEADERSHIP AND EXPERT

-The strengths of our vision, strategy and UK-wide events to support young adult mental health are shaped and underpinned through the gifted support of
+The strengths of our vision, strategy and UK-wide BRIT Challenges to support young adult mental health are shaped and underpinned through the gifted support of

 senior advisors, charity partners, business leaders, philanthropists and inspirational

-Our vision is to unite Sporting and Educational Governing Bodies, Institutions, Businesses, Philanthropists and Inspirational Figures through a collectively powerful approach to support young adult mental health.
+Our vision is to unite Sport and Education Governing Bodies, Institutions, Businesses, Philanthropists and Inspirational Figures through a collectively powerful approach to support young adult mental health.

 *University Student Mental